Shreevallabh/NeuroScoutingUnityExercise/README.md

 # Submission

 For your submission, extend this README documenting the rules of the new game, how the code works, how scoring works in the new game, and any other interesting or useful things you can think of for us to take into consideration.
 Then zip the git repository and send it to us.

+# Readme for game ReactRed

+This game has the functionality of the original game "React" but with one addition to the game.

+Rules:
+	- Press SPACEBAR as soon as a white square(stimulus) is shown on the screen.
+	- DO NOT press SPACEBAR when a red square is shown instead of the white one.
+	- At the end of the session, a log file will be created with the detailed information about the session.

+Logic and my development process:
+	- I duplicated the original game and then started building my game on the original codebase to keep the game's logic and code similar to the original one.
+	- The game ReactRed parses the XML session file and checks for the following two attributes in addition to the default ones:
+			- If the color of the stimulus is Red or not.
+			- If the position of the stimulus is randomized or not.
+	- The main logic of the game contains in the file "ReactRed.cs".
+For each trial, if the color of the stimulus is red, then the stimuluss' color is changed to red.
+Additionally, while checking the result, if user gives feedback to the red square then a proper message is showed on screen.
+	- User's response time does not matter if the color of the stimulus is Red.
+Whether user responds early or late, it will still be counted as a failed trial case.
+	- At the end of the game, all the important information in the log file.